 The RCOG produces a series of clinical Green-top Guidelines.
 Clinical guidelines are an increasingly familiar part of clinical practice, with a principal aim to improve the effectiveness and efficiency of clinical care through the identification of good practice and desired outcomes.

-Green-top Guidelines provide systematically developed recommendations which assist clinicians and patients in making decisions about appropriate treatment for specific conditions.
-They are concise documents, providing specific practice recommendations on focused areas of clinical practice.
+Green-top Guidelines provide systematically developed recommendations to assist clinicians in making evidence-based decisions about appropriate treatment for specific conditions.
+They are concise documents, providing specific recommendations on focused areas of clinical practice.

-The aim of this series of four documents is to assist and guide those developing Green-top Guidelines and support implementation.
+The aim of this document is to assist and guide those developing Green-top Guidelines and to support implementation.